syaning/slim/_posts/2017-12-25-my-first-dl-devbox.md

 ### What's Next
 1. Install CUDA toolkit and other tools for deep learning.
 I will follow [this guide](https://www.pyimagesearch.com/2017/09/27/setting-up-ubuntu-16-04-cuda-gpu-for-deep-learning-with-python/) by Adrian Rosebrock.

+**Update:** I've installed the CUDA toolkit and cuDNN library but its important to note that the suggested NVIDIA kernel driver (i.e., 357.26) does not work with with the 1080Ti.
+Instead I upgraded to the 384.98 and ignored the step to install the kernel driver but proceeded with the rest of the instructions to install cuda 8.0.

 2. Train some DL algorithms -- super excited to train some ConvNets, CapsNets, RNNs, LSTMs in the coming year!